 Contact a Lawyer

 Frame damage is very expensive to repair and it is important that your claim is properly prepared.
-It is advisable to contact a lawyer to help you with the paperwork needed to convince the USPS’s insurance adjuster that the USPS is liable for the damage bill.
+It is advisable to contact a lawyer to help you with the paperwork needed to convince the insurance adjuster that the they are liable for the damage bill.
 Complete the Free Case Evaluation on this page to discuss your potential claim with a lawyer.

 *Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
 If you file a claim against the USPS, or any other party, you may not be entitled to any compensation.